Scouting Resources for Frontier Trails Youth & Leaders

 To earn the Texas Badge, you must be an active Cub Scout (Wolf, Bear, Webelos, or AOL) registered in Texas and complete badge specific requirements (see details here).

-Take Care of Texas Patch & Pin
+Take Care of Texas (Cub Scouts & Scouts BSA)

 The Take Care of Texas patches and pins recognize those Scouts who are doing their part to conserve water and energy, keep our air and water clean, and reduce waste.